-These costs are related to corporate communications, educational conferences, costs associated with marketing and selling Kuida and preparing to launch medical cannabis through educational forums.
+These costs are related to corporate communications, educational conferences, costs associated with marketing and selling KuidaTMwellness products and preparing to launch medical cannabis through educational forums.
 The first quarter of 2020 includes marketing efforts for the launch of Kuida in the UK.
 In March 2020, following the restrictions caused by COVID-19, the Company curtailed most of its marketing efforts.
 Conferences and exhibitions were cancelled.
-The Company is now focused on on-line strategies for the promotion of Kuida and medical cannabis education, which significantly reduces costs during the crisis.
+The Company has since been focused on online strategies for the promotion of Kuida and medical cannabis education, which significantly reduces costs during the crisis.